microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 A package graph is a package dependency graph flattened into an ordered list.

+Searches using this list start with the lowest rank and proceed in ascending order through the list.
+For example, when the Loader searches the package graph for DLLs (per [Dynamic-Link Library Search Order](https://docs.microsoft.com/windows/win32/dlls/dynamic-link-library-search-order)).

 Package processes start with a package graph containing the package and its dependencies, as resolved resolved at install time.
 This can be accessed via [Windows.ApplicationModel.Package](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Package)